mdickinson/bigfloat/Doc/index.rst

 .. function:: copysign(x, y)

-   Return a BigFloat with absolute value taken from x and sign taken from y.
+   Return a :class:`BigFloat` with absolute value taken from x and sign taken from y.

 .. function:: frac(x)